 Finally, our investigation of the relationship between teacher licensure test scores and student high school STEM course taking suggests little relationship between basic licensure test performance and students' STEM course taking in high school.
-That said, the development of P-20 data warehouses across the country might allow researchers to investigate the role of STEM teachers in influencing other important (Long et al., 2012; Federman, 2007, Schneider et al., 1998) long-term student outcomes, such as majoring in STEM fields and employment in STEM industries.
+That said, the development of P-20 data warehouses across the country might allow researchers to investigate the role of STEM teachers in influencing other important (Long, Conger, & Latarola, 2012; Federman, 2007, Schneider, Swanson, & Riegle-Crumb, 1998) long-term student outcomes, such as majoring in STEM fields and employment in STEM industries.